pipeos-one/goldengate/BridgingByReplay.md

 ## IBC

 For EVM, an IBC precompile can play the role of a light client.
+Build order (on each chain):

+- Singleton Factory
+- Singleton Proxy with IBC semaphores
+- Singleton ACL
+- other singleton contracts (to be remotely played)

 ## Singleton Contracts